 There would be no need for individuals or organizations to change the ways in which they participate in ICANN or the SOs or ACs to create the new “Members” or “unincorporated associations.”
 Community participants would have the choice of opting in and participating in this new accountability system, or to simply keep on doing what they do today in an ICANN that is more accountable than it is today.

-Our legal advisors have advised that through this structure, there would be no material increase in the risks and liabilities individual ICANN participants face today.
+Our legal advisors have advised that through this structure, there would likely be no material increase in the risks and liabilities individual ICANN participants face today.
 In fact, in some respects individual participants would be safer from hostile legal action than they are today.

 A set of practical questions and answers regarding unincorporated associations is also available in Appendix H (Sidley and Adler & Colvin Memo (Unincorporated associations))